 2. Hocking Hills State Park – Ohio

-Magicial and Mystical.
+Magical and Mystical.
 This is a small, beautiful State Park with tons of hiking.
-Waterfalls, bridges, rock stairs and valleys.
+Waterfalls, bridges, rock stairs, and valleys.
 It’s just unbelievable.
 We have only traveled for a year but this is by far our favorite State Park thus far.
 There is just a feeling here of awe.
-I half expected a character from The Hobbit to walk from under the bridges or from behind the water falls.
+I half expected a character from The Hobbit to walk from under the bridges or from behind the waterfalls.
 It’s over 2,000 acres of cliffs, waterfalls and deep Hemlock shaded gorges.
 We hiked several trails this day, and one wasn’t better than the other.
 Check out the history of Old Mans Cave if you ever get a chance to knock this off your bucket list.

 This was a super easy #1 pick for us.
 Kayaking and secret hidden falls had me from the beginning.
 (Watch our video below of our trip into the hidden falls area) This is so far the most amazing kayaking we have done.
-The cliffs, and the canals and the waterfalls coming off the sides was our most epic 2017 trip.
+The cliffs, and the canals, and the waterfalls coming off the sides was our most epic 2017 trip.
 Again, we will be going back with more time.
 We also ended up, by chance, meeting the most genuine, amazing people who offered to spend the whole next day with us showing us around and even taking a tour on their boat, and then inviting us to a community art function that night.
-Beautiful little town, spectacular kayaking and scenery, and kind, genuine people makes this our #1 pick.
+A beautiful little town, spectacular kayaking, and scenery, and kind, genuine people make this our #1 pick.

 So – You’re shopping on Amazon?
 I mean who doesn’t, right?
 Please consider using our link.
 It doesn’t cost you anything extra, and it gives us a few extra pennies.
 Click below to use our link and then just shop like normal.
 Don’t forget ~ check out within 24 hours so we get credit!
 Thank you!!
 It really means a lot to us!